Sun-09/flask-hostel-meal-count-app/README.md

 # How to Use

 **It is a very easy to use web application with basic features -**
-1. First Set Your Room no & Password...
-You can do it with the help of admin..
+1. First Set Your Room number & Password...
+You can do it with the help of admin.
-2. First we have to Enter Room no, Lunch and Dinner;s meal count, Border's name for lunch and Dinner and submit.
+2. First we have to Enter Room number, Lunch and Dinner's meal count, Border's name for lunch and Dinner and submit.
 3. Then it will be shown as a table.( Border's name will not shown)
 4. You can add as many number of meal count as you want.
 5. You can update and delete your existing meal count